 The GDPR increases the maximum fine for breaching data protection law from £500,000 to €20 million or 4% of turnover, whichever is greater.

-The GDPR requires a business to appointment a Data Protection Officer (DPO) if its ‘core activities’ consist of ‘regular and systematic monitoring’ of people on a large scale, or the handling on a large scale of special categories of personal data.
+The GDPR requires organisations to appointment a Data Protection Officer (DPO) if its ‘core activities’ consist of ‘regular and systematic monitoring’ of people on a large scale, or the handling on a large scale of special categories of personal data.

 DATA BREACHES MUST BE REPORTED IN MANY CASES